 At Team Aero-Watt we design, test and manufacture autonomous unmanned aircraft to take part in the IMechE UAS challenge.
-Taking 3rd place and highest-placed new entrant in our debut year and creating the first successful vertical take-off and landing (VTOL) aircraft to appear at the competition the following year, we're making a return to the IMechE's UAS Challenge 2023.
+Taking 3rd place and highest-placed new entrant in our debut year and creating the first successful vertical take-off and landing (VTOL) aircraft to appear at the competition the following year, then winning the media and engagement award in 2023, we're making a return to the IMechE's UAS Challenge 2024.

 As a team of 20 engineering, robotics and computing students from Heriot-Watt University, we are striving to continue with our successes this year with an all-new design which we hope can propel us onto the podium.

 At present, we are in the recruitment phase for our team, diligently preparing for the development of our upcoming entry into the IMechEs UAS challenge.
 Stay tuned for more updates on our progress and the innovative strides we aim to make in the field of unmanned aerial systems.